NicoMarshall/Data-Collection-Pipeline/README.md

 gather_links is tested by checking that after running, the list of url's is at least 5 long. create_data_directory is checked simply by seeing if the folder "raw data" exists.

+# Milestone 4
+The scraper was containerised using a DockerFile, meaning it can be deployed virtually on any machine and the data scraped stored in a volume.
+Additionally, a CI/CID pipeline was setup using GitHub actions that automatically builds the Docker Image and deploys it to DockerHub upon a push request to main branch.